Creative Writing 7/7 - 7/11

 - Students will have an opportunity to participate in workshop sessions in which they will read and discuss each other’s work with an eye towards revision.

 - Students will also read and discuss the work of established authors, investigating the strategies they use to craft their poetry and prose.
-Discussions are lively, and students will have an opportunity to work one-on-one with faculty.
+Discussions are lively, and students will have an opportunity to work one-on-one with faculty who are also writers.

 Who Can Attend?